xslezinger/KeycloakUid2SubJsMapperForTokens/README.md

 # Purpose

 Due to problem with duplicate sub in JWT, it is possible to use this js mapper.
-It is just a workaround solution.
+It is just a workaround solution and I do not recommend using it in a production environment.

 ## Related JIRA issue
 https://issues.redhat.com/browse/KEYCLOAK-14309